 About my rail fare

-Money from fares goes towards running and maintaining Britain's railway, a vital public service.
+Rail plays an ever more crucial role in Britain, with long term growth in passengers and freight.
+Money from fares goes towards running and maintaining our railway as a vital public service.

 Some commonly asked questions about rail fares